 10. Use the same file name for every part

-13 - Switch to Manager window by selecting "Manager" menu and view the design parts - each one fits the chosen hoop size 100 x 100 mm (Picture No. 11).
-The big red cross at the beginning of part 2 should be aligned with big blue cross at the end of part 1, etc.
+13 - Switch to the Manager window by selecting the "Manager" menu and view the design parts - each one fits the chosen hoop size 100 x 100 mm (Picture No. 11).
+The big red cross at the beginning of part 2 should be aligned with the big blue cross at the end of part 1, etc.

 11. Check the design parts in Manager